+Graduate students.
 Graduate training in rural sociology also seems to be on the increase.

-The three associations mentioned above have put together an as-yet-unpublished Directory of Universities Offering Graduate Training in

-Rural Sociology (Capener, 1973, personal communication).
-In the United that they have such programs.

-States, 28 so indicate/ Four Canadian universities make the same claim.
+The three associations sentioned above have put together a Directory of Universities Offering Graduate Training in Rural Sociology (Capener, 1973).
+In the United States, 28 indicate a concentration in the field.
+Four Canadian universities make the same claim.
+Though the following numbers are to some extent inflated by hopes not matched by realities, 16 are so listed in Latin America, and 32 are in Europe.

-In Latin America, 16 are so listed, as are 32 in Europe (in reality, both figures are probably too large).
 There are a few more in other parts of the world.

 In summary, in terms of the existence of graduate training programs there can be no doubt that the field is growing.
-From the standpoint of secure publication outlets, it is far from weak and appears to be strengthening itself.
-The same may be said of its voluntary associations.
+This parallels the Information presented above: from the standpoint of secure publication outlets, it is far from weak and appears to be strangthening itself, and the same may be said of its voluntary associations.